leewinder/ambient-track-generation/README.md

    ```
 &nbsp;
 ## Sample Output
 Very little at the moment!
-If you haven't changed anything in the config file other than the positive and negative prompts, it'll create an image in `/result/temp/01_initial_image.png`
+If you haven't changed anything in the generation file other than the positive and negative prompts, it'll create an image in `/result/temp/01_initial_image.png`

 &nbsp;
 ## Troubleshooting